v12technology/fluxtion/README.md

 ## Runtime
 The runtime provides the dependency injection container with a core set of libraries required at runtime.
-An AOT generated container only requires the runtime to function.
-The compiler is only required
+An AOT generated container only requires the runtime to function, no compiler libraries are required.

 # Philosophy
 Our philosophy is to make delivering streaming applications in java simple by employing a